History of the Mahaiwe

 About our Founder, Lola Jaffe (1926 – 2021)

-Lola Jaffe is the Founding President of The Mahaiwe Performing Arts Center, Inc., where she headed the campaign to restore the 100 year old Mahaiwe Theatre, and still participates as a member of the Board.
-In addition, she is currently an Overseer Emeritus of the Boston Symphony Orchestra.
-Among her other cultural involvements, she is the past Vice President and Treasurer of The Jaffe Foundation; a past member of the Board of Directors and Executive Committee at Jacob’s Pillow Dance Center in Becket, Mass.; past Chair of the Board of Directors of the Berkshire Opera, past Secretary of the Board of Directors of the American Friends of the Israel Philharmonic Orchestra, and a past board member of the Board of Directors of the America-Israel Cultural Foundation.
+Lola Jaffe was the Founding President of The Mahaiwe Performing Arts Center, Inc., where she headed the campaign to restore the 100 year old Mahaiwe Theatre.
+Among her other cultural involvements, she was an Overseer Emeritus of the Boston Symphony Orchestra, the past Vice President and Treasurer of The Jaffe Foundation; a past member of the Board of Directors and Executive Committee at Jacob’s Pillow Dance Center in Becket, Mass.; past Chair of the Board of Directors of the Berkshire Opera, past Secretary of the Board of Directors of the American Friends of the Israel Philharmonic Orchestra, and a past board member of the Board of Directors of the America-Israel Cultural Foundation.
 In addition, Lola was named 2006 Person of the Year by the Southern Berkshire Chamber of Commerce, the 2007 Citizen of the Year by the Great Barrington Rotary, in May of 2008 she received an Honorary Doctorate from the Massachusetts College of Liberal Arts (MCLA), the 2010 ISPA (International Society for the Performing Arts) Angel Award and the 2016 Berkshire Museum Berkshire Award.
-A special focus of Lola’s was the establishment of ALFEA (Anne Levinson Fund for Experiencing the Arts) a program, in which Lola participates with Berkshire high school students, to expose them to the fine arts and performing arts through trips to New York City during the school year.
+A special focus of Lola’s was the establishment of ALFEA (Anne Levinson Fund for Experiencing the Arts) a program, in which Lola participated with Berkshire high school students, to expose them to the fine arts and performing arts through trips to New York City during the school year.
 The program is supported by a fund established by Lola and her late husband Edwin at the Berkshire Taconic Community Foundation.